peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>At the moment, use the overload of this method that takes a[PeterO.Cbor.CBOREncodeOptions](PeterO.Cbor.CBOREncodeOptions.md)object.
 The object `CBOREncodeOptions.Default` contains recommended settings for CBOREncodeOptions, and those ettings may be adopted by this overload (without a CBOREncodeOptions rgument) in the next major version.</b>

 Writes a string in CBOR format to a data stream.
-The string will be ncoded using indefinite-length encoding if its length exceeds a certain hreshold (this behavior may change in future versions of this library).
+The string will be encoded using indefinite-length encoding if its length exceeds a certain threshold (this behavior may change in future versions of this library).

 <b>Parameters:</b>